Probabilistic channel simulation using coherence: The problem of probabilistic channel simulation

-\end{problem} System $R$ is the reference system containing the resource state, and system $F$ is the flag system, indicating if the channel simulation is successful. $||\cdot||_\diamond$ is known as diamond norm~\cite{watrous2009semidefinite}, which has two operational meanings: First, it quantifies how well one physically discriminates between two quantum channels~\cite{sacchi2005optimal}.
+where $\cL$ are the probabilistically implemented channels, which approximates the target channel, and $\mathbb{I}$ refers to identity. \end{problem} System $R$ is the resource system containing the resource state, and system $F$ is the flag system, indicating if the channel simulation is successful. $||\cdot||_\diamond$ is known as the diamond norm~\cite{watrous2009semidefinite}, which has two operational meanings: First, it quantifies how well one physically discriminates between two quantum channels~\cite{sacchi2005optimal}.
 If we set $\varepsilon=0$, it implies the exact implementation of the target channel.
 Second, it quantifies the cost for simulating a general hermitian preserving map with physical implementations~\cite{zhao2023power, regula2021operational}.